Sandi2212/MemmoryGameMatch/MemoryGame/projectworksheet.md

 ## Project Description

 My final project is a Memory match game.
-It give sthe user a minute to match all the cards.If they can manage to match all the cards they win if not they lose.
+It gives the user a minute to match all the cards.If they can manage to match all the cards they win if not they lose.
 ## Wireframes

 Upload images of wireframe to cloudinary and add the link here with a description of the specific wireframe.